 Let’s begin.

-A technical editor can work for a single company or on a freelance basis.
+A technical editor can work for a single company or on other projects on a freelance basis.
 Their central role is to proofread user guides, web content, journal articles, and technical documentation.

 An individual can be both a technical writer and editor at the same time.
 Depending on the job requirements, you might do both jobs at the same time.
 That’s why some professionals use the “technical writer-editor” job title to showcase their expertise in both positions.

 To maintain clear communication, we’ll use the term “technical writer-editor” when describing elements related to both job positions.
-Accordingly, the following content will focus on the technical editor role.
+Accordingly, the following content will focus on the more technical writing jobs and editor roles.

 It’s impossible to use a single umbrella term for all the content that a technical editor oversees for one main reason: companies from different industries hire both technical writers and editors to create content.

 For example, a healthcare journal and a SaaS startup need technical writers.
 For the journal, technical editors must ensure that technical documents are accurate and ready for publication.
-For the SaaS startup, technical editors will supervise other writers in creating user manuals that explain software programs in a user-friendly way.
+For the SaaS startup, technical editors will supervise other writers in creating user manuals that explain software programs and complex information in a user-friendly way.
+Technical writer-editors might also need to handle complex topics like artificial intelligence, which requires good research and a willingness to learn.

-A technical writer-editor ensures that individuals lacking technical expertise in a given field can understand documentation.
+A technical writer-editor ensures that individuals lacking technical expertise in one department or given field can understand documentation.
 The individuals can be product users or in-house teams that don’t work in the same department but require a basic understanding.

 Average Salary for Technical Writing Editors